jhamon/elementary_cellular_automata/README.md

 # Elementary Cellular Automata

 Elementary Cellular Automata (ECA) are the simplest type of cellular automaton.
 ECAs operate in 1 dimension only.
-The system state is represented by a list of bits, which are updated once per iteration based on rules you specify.
-In visual representations of ECAs, time is usually represented by appending the current state of an ECA to the bottom of the previous output.
+The system state is represented by a list of bits which are updated once per iteration based on rules you specify.
+In visual representations of ECAs, time is usually shown by appending the current state of an ECA to the bottom of the previous output.

 ## Rules